Service-Design-Studio/1d-final-project-2023-sds-2023-team-08/frontend-webapp/DBS/DBSREADME.md

 3. For this case, use the phone number `88888886`.
 You should see `vin` as the nickname.
 4. An alert text in red will also be shown below the Recipient's Nickname, warning you that this is a new payee.
 5. The button 'Submit' as well as 'Next' in the next page are now red to warn you of your actions.
 6. Then final layer of warning is a Swipe to Pay function.
-It involves the you to consciously make the decision to swipe and make the transfer.
+It requires you to consciously make the decision to swipe and make the transfer.
 7. Return to homepage.

 Autofill & Fuzzy Search